MattAdamFrench/sparkol-app/README.md

 React for frontend.
 NextAuth for authentication.

+### Linting
+The project has been configured for linting using ESLint, and extending the recommend typescript configuration.
+We also add some additional rules such as automatic ordering of imports.
+You can run the linter using `npm run lint`.

 ### Environment Variables
 #### NEXTAUTH_SECRET
 The randomly generated secret string used to encrypt JWTs.